shrine-maiden-heavy-industries/torii-boards/docs/index.md

 This package contains a collection of board definitions for [Torii], primarily FPGA evaluation boards, but other board files are also planned and welcome to help expand the ecosystem.

-They are currently organized [by FPGA vendor] and sub-categorized into FPGA family.
+All the boards are categorized in two ways, the first is [by FPGA vendor] and sub-categorized into FPGA family.
+The other way is [by board vendor], these are not sub-categorized at the moment.

 ## Community